- Too much weight gain

 The amount of healthy weight gain in pregnancy varies.
 These are general guidelines:

 Ask your health care provider how much weight you should gain.

 Eating for two does not mean eating twice as much food.
 Pregnant women need about 300 extra calories a day.
 But where these calories come from matters.

 Instead of junk food, choose foods that are:

 Other nutrients your baby needs are:

 What to Eat

-Eating a well-rounded diet with all of the right nutrients along with at least 30 minutes of exercise per day is important for a healthy pregnancy.
-For most pregnant woman, the right amount of calories is:
+Eating a well-rounded diet with all of the right nutrients and getting at least 30 minutes of exercise per day is important for a healthy pregnancy.
+For most normal-weight pregnant women, the right amount of calories is:

 Bread, cereal, rice, and pasta:

 Meat, poultry, fish, dry beans, eggs, and nuts: